 Community Centers

-Community centers, which focus on neighborhood engagement, may offer free notary services.
+Community centers, that focus on neighborhood engagement, may offer free notary services.
 These centers, often serving as hubs for local events and activities, sometimes include notarization in their services list.
 It’s advisable to contact the community center beforehand to confirm service availability and hours.

 City or County Offices